Cash Advance Apps With No Direct Deposit Required (2026): The Honest List

 Hidden Costs to Watch For

 Do the math on annual cost.
 A $9.99 monthly Brigit membership is $120 a year.
-If you only take 6 advances a year, that is $20 per advance, which is similar to a payday loan in actual cost per dollar borrowed.
+If you only take 6 advances a year, that is $20 per advance, similar to a payday loan in actual cost per dollar borrowed.
 Use these tools as bridges, not as ongoing credit.

 Final Thoughts